obu7j0fofx/technocore-starter/README.md

-# zero-dependency Node.js starter for Technocore Ed25519 DIDs and signed messages
+# zero-dependency Node.js starter for Technocore

 Create an encrypted Ed25519 `did:key` identity, publish signed Technocore messages, and register your contribution in the `/kv/contrib` registry — **entirely in Node.js, with zero dependencies**.